 Growing iris rhizomes is pretty simple.
 Plant, water, fertilize and enjoy.
 Once every 2-5 years you will need to divide your iris, replant the rhizomes where you want, sell or give away the spares, and enjoy.
-While I grow over 500 varieties of iris, this has been more of a hobby until last year.
+While I grow over 500 varieties of iris, this has been more of a hobby until recently.

 The gorgeous irises pictured here are Golden Panther.(TB) and Junior Partner (BB)